 By giving Sadaqah Jariyah you can invest in the hereafter for yourself or for your loved ones by earning continuous rewards.
 The Prophet (saw) said: "When a man dies, his deeds come to an end except for three things: Sadaqah Jariyah (ceaseless charity); a knowledge which is beneficial, or a virtuous descendant who prays for him (for the deceased)."

-An example of this would be to build a well or give a livelihood project, so every time it is used rewards are earned.
+An example of this would be to build a water well so every time it is used rewards are earned.